-Between group variation is a term used in ANOVA (analysis of variance) for variation that is measured between separate groups of interest.
+Between group variation is used in ANOVA (analysis of variance) to measure variation between separate groups of interest.
 Unlike within group variation, where the focus is on the differences between a population and its mean, between group variation is concerned with finding how the means of groups differ from each other.

 Note that for k groups, there will be k-1 degrees of freedom.
 The between groups variance is the variation, or SS(B), divided by its degree of freedom.
 We sometimes refer to the between groups variance as sb 2.